 The Final Oral Dissertation Defense is conducted by the student's dissertation committee.
 This examination is the final dissertation defense presentation that is scheduled after a dissertation is completed.
-The examination may not be held within six months after admission to Ph.D. candidacy.
+The examination may be held no earlier than six months after admission to candidacy.
 Failure on the examination may result in dismissal from the doctoral program.
-The student's dissertation committee may permit one re-examination.
+The student's Advisory Committee may permit one re-examination.
 At least one full semester must elapse before the re-examination.
 Failure on the second attempt will result in dismissal from the doctoral program.